kaiajimenez.com

 First attempt: Hugo

 I had experience with HTML, CSS, and JavaScript, but I had never built a site from scratch.
-I enlisted the help of my wonderful partner, who initially recommended Hugo, a static website builder I had heard about before.
+I enlisted the help of my wonderful partner, who recommended Hugo, a static website builder.
+At first glance, it looked simple enough.

 ---